Gibberlings3/transitions/transitions/readme.transitions.english.txt

 6 Have Elminster make an appearance outside the Ducal Palace (Optional)
 ------------------------------------------------------------------------
 Adds back unused original dialogue from BG1
-Thank you k4thos for finding this and jastey for letting me know about it :)
 Skipped if it's already installed via EBG1

 ------------------------------------------------------------------------